Interpolation Blocks

 <div !id={id}></div>

-This syntax isn't supported if the attribute name is a keyword or reserved word in the embedded scripting language, such as class or for attributes.
+If the attribute name is a keyword or reserved word in the embedded script language, this syntax is not supported, such as class or for.

 Valid Interpolation Expressions

-Whether in text interpolation, dynamic attribute interpolation, or the directives, reference attributes, or events we'll introduce later, only expressions are allowed - statements are prohibited.
-A simple way to determine if code is an expression is to consider whether it could appear on the right side of an assignment statement.
-If not, it's likely a statement.
-For example, each line below is a valid interpolation expression:
+Whether you are writing text interpolation, dynamic attribute interpolation, or interpolation for directives, reference attributes, or events, only expressions are allowed.
+Statements are not.
+A simple rule of thumb is to ask whether the code could appear on the right-hand side of an assignment.
+If not, it is probably a statement rather than an expression.
+Each line below is a valid interpolation expression:

 qk